The Yorkshire Coast – Perfect seaside towns and villages

 Robin Hood’s Bay is what you picture when you think of British seaside villages.
 There’s a lovely beach where you can play in rock pools, dig for crabs and have a great ice cream while wandering the village.

-Robin Hood’s Bay is a walk down the hill from the top.
+Robin Hood’s Bay is a walk down the hill from the top, which means walking back up can be very tiring if you have mobility issues.
 Parking is in several lots as cars are not allowed in the village.
 It’s a great walk down but a bit of a hike up.
 There is a wide range of pubs, restaurants and cafes to grab a cup of tea and a great crab salad sandwich.

-Found along the ‘Cleveland Way’, which was a notorious smugglers’ haunt.
+Found along the ‘Cleveland Way’, and near Robin’s Hood Bay this was a notorious smugglers’ haunt.
 Boggle Hole is a unique curved-out hallow that has been worn away by the sea and its name has derived from boggle – or goblin – which legend says are to haunt the slopes of the cave.

 The Old Coastguard Station